inikep/lizard/examples/blockStreaming_lineByLine.md

                           Reset
 ```

-Next (see (1)), read first line to ringbuffer and compress it by `LZ5_compress_continue()`.
+Next (see (1)), read first line to ringbuffer and compress it by `Lizard_compress_continue()`.
-For the first time, LZ5 doesn't know any previous dependencies,
+For the first time, Lizard doesn't know any previous dependencies,
-so it just compress the line without dependencies and generates compressed line {Out#1} to LZ5 compressed data buffer.
+so it just compress the line without dependencies and generates compressed line {Out#1} to Lizard compressed data buffer.
 After that, write {Out#1} to the file and forward ringbuffer offset.

 Do the same things to second line (see (2)).
-But in this time, LZ5 can use dependency to Line#1 to improve compression ratio.
+But in this time, Lizard can use dependency to Line#1 to improve compression ratio.
 This dependency is called "Prefix mode".

 Eventually, we'll reach end of ringbuffer at Line#X (see (4)).
 This time, we should reset ringbuffer offset.
-After resetting, at Line#X+1 pointer is not adjacent, but LZ5 still maintain its memory.
+After resetting, at Line#X+1 pointer is not adjacent, but Lizard still maintain its memory.
 This is called "External Dictionary Mode".

-In Line#X+2 (see (5)), finally LZ5 forget almost all memories but still remains Line#X+1.
+In Line#X+2 (see (5)), finally Lizard forget almost all memories but still remains Line#X+1.
 This is the same situation as Line#2.

 Continue these procedure to the end of text file.